trebeljahr/trebeljahr.com/_booknotes/from-bacteria-to-bach-and-back.md

 Design Stance -> Design is abundant in nature.
 Everything is teleological.

 Contrasted with the physical stance, everything just *happens* according to the laws of physics.
-(I think this is beautifully dismantled already as impossible by David Deutsch - emergent phenomena have simply no place in physics and govern large scale physical things more than the physical laws themselves.
+(I think this is beautifully dismantled already as impossible by David Deutsch in [The Beginning of Infinity](/booknotes/the-beginning-of-infinity)- emergent phenomena have simply no place in physics and govern large scale physical things more than the physical laws themselves.
 Intelligent life and it's creations can alter the way physics would "normally" unfold)

 > Evolution is a set of processes that "find" and "track" reasons for things to be arranged one way rather than another.

 Evolution gradually brought reasons for functionality and structural arrangements of matter into being.
 It is turning the physics stance into the design stance.
 And since it only needs simply physics, evolution is bound to happen gradually in our universe.

 > I want to defend the claim that there are reasons for what proteins do, and there are reasons for what bacteria do, what trees do, what animals do, and what we do.